-3. Modify the code of your dataAvailable method to take advantage of your TOCServerPacket class:

-- a.
-As soon as you retrieve a String using the in.nextPacket method at the beginning of the dataA-vailable method you should pass this String as a parameter in a TOCServerPacket construction and associate the TOCServerPacket constructed with a local variable. - b.
+- 1. Begin implementing the constructor, the boolean-valued methods, and the private methods of the TOCServerPacket class as outlined in the appendix "Working with Multiple Classes" below. - 2.
+Add definitions of the four public, String-valued methods of the TOCServerPacket class: getBuddy-Name, getBuddyStatus, getErrorCode and getMessage.
+Test each of these methods by creating an appropriate TOCServerPacket just as you tested the other methods of this class while following the instructions in the "Working with Multiple Classes" section. - 3.
+Modify the code of your dataAvailable method to take advantage of your TOCServerPacket class: - a.
+As soon as you retrieve a String using the in.nextPacket method at the beginning of the dataAvailable method you should pass this String as a parameter in a TOCServerPacket construction and associate the TOCServerPacket constructed with a local variable. - b.
 Replace the invocations of startsWith in the branches of the if statement that forms the body of your dataAvailable methods with conditions that invoke the isIncomingIM, isBuddyUpdate, and isError methods of your TOCServerPacket class. - c.
-Replace the invocations of indexOf and substring you used to extract the relevant fields of an incoming message with invocations of the getBuddyName, isBuddyOnline, getMessage, and getErrorCode methods of the TOCServerPacket class. - d.
+Replace the code you wrote using indexOf and substring to extract the relevant fields of a message received from the server with invocations of the getBuddyName, getBuddyStatus, getMessage, and getErrorCode methods of the TOCServerPacket class. - d.
 Test your revised program to make sure everything still works as it did before.

-Note: At this point, the revised program will provide no functionality beyond what your program provided last week.
-The purpose of the process of defining and using TOCServerPacket was not to extend what your program could do but instead to reorganize its code so that each individual method included in your program would be shorter and simpler.
+Note: The revised program will provide no functionality beyond what your program provided last week.
+The purpose of the process of defining and using TOCServerPacket was not to extend what your program could do but instead to simply reorganize its code so that each individual method included in your program would be shorter and simpler.